ruhanbhakta/24su-3200-project-template/README.md

 ## Instructions to Demo
 * Clone this repository
 * Create a .env file having values for the following parameters: SECRET_KEY, DB_USER, DB_HOST, DB_PORT, DB_NAME, MYSQL_ROOT_PASSWORD
-* Docker compose build
+* Build the images with _docker compose build_
-* Docker compose up
+* Then, start the containers with _docker compose up_

 ## Contributors